Chapter 5 Adilah

 “They didn’t like what I said and what I did.
 They saw me as a threat to the peace.”

-“Oh, did you lead an army?”
+“Oh, I see.
+Did you lead an army?”

-“No. I never spoke against the government.
+“No, I never spoke against the government.
 My followers were few and we were never violent.”

 “So, you were … rebellious?”